Rime6/Linked-List-Practice-in-Java/README.md

-# Linked-List-Practice-in-Java
+# Linked List Practice in Java
-A collection of Java exercises focused on mastering linked list operations such as adding, removing, reversing, and counting elements using both iterative and recursive methods.
+This project features beginner-to-intermediate Java exercises that explore core linked list operations, including insertion, deletion, search, reversal, and counting elements both iteratively and recursively.
+It reinforces key computer science concepts such as pointers, recursion, and object-oriented programming.
+Designed to strengthen problem-solving skills and deepen understanding of data structures through hands-on implementation.